 Chris and I hiked the Mount Margaret Trail on January 2, 2021 with the wind nipping at our faces.

 If you choose this trail, it is one of the relatively easy hikes.
 The path is nice because you don’t feel as though you have to watch your footing every step of the way.
+As you reach the end of the trail before turning around, you can scramble up the rocks to the top of Mount Margaret.

 - Difficulty: Easy